andraugust/andraugust.github.io/notebook/airbus.md

 <br />
 <h2><center>Kaggle Ship Detection Challenge</center></h2>

-The Kaggle Ship Detection Challenge sponsored by Airbus provides a set of satellite images of the ocean with corresponding ground-truth masks identifying the locations of ship in each image.
-The objective is to create a model that accurately masks ships in a provided un-labelled test-set.
-This is my solution diary.
+The Kaggle Ship Detection Challenge, sponsored by Airbus, provides satellite images of the ocean with ground-truth labels indicating the locations of ships in each image.
+The objective is to create a model that accurately localizes ships in a test set.
+This post walks through my solution to the challenge.

 ## Data Exploration
 Getting the data: